Chelsea's transfer ban lifted: Sancho, Chilwell and Berge among Lampard's top targets | Goal.com

 Elsewhere, Chelsea retain an interest in Germany duo Kai Havertz and Timo Werner but know that January moves are highly unlikely.

-At this point, it's also yet known if either the Bayer Leverkusen midfielder or the RB Leipzig striker – both of whom being courted by a number of top clubs – would favour a move to west London over the numerous other destinations likely to be on off in the summer.
+At this point, it's also unknown if either the Bayer Leverkusen midfielder or the RB Leipzig striker – both of whom are being courted by a number of top clubs – would favour a move to west London over the numerous other destinations likely to be on offer in the summer.

 However, Chelsea are cautiously optimistic of their chances of winning the race for Genk's Sander Berge, the Norwegian midfielder who is also wanted by Liverpool and Napoli.